stefan-zobel/streamsupport/Readme.txt

    for unmodifiable Lists, Sets, and Maps (JDK-8184690) possible.

-   streamsupport-literal-1.6.0 is still available as a standalone component without any dependencies but will be discontinued in release 1.6.1
+   streamsupport-literal-1.6.0 is still available as a standalone component without any dependencies but has been discontinued in release 1.6.1

  - As of release 1.6.1, j8.u.c.Phaser has moved to the streamsupport-atomic component and j8.u.c.CompletionException has moved to streamsupport-cfuture